Click on the text below each picture to find out more…

 Freemen and Jurats

-Michael Melvin, John Rodley, David Page, Berenice Scott, Stephen King, Rosemarie Roberts, John Clarke, Ian Kingham
+Michael Melvin, John Rodley, David Page, David Merrifield, Berenice Scott, Rosemarie Roberts, John Clarke, Ian Kingham, Alison Casey, Christopher Chappell, Jonathan Murphy

 Freemen